-For information on how to clean your seat belts, see page 141.
+For information on how to clean your seat belts, see page 179.

-Your Civic del Sol is equipped with a Supplemental Restraint System (SRS) to help protect your head and chest during a severe frontal collision.
+The supplemental restraint system includes an airbag to help protect your head and chest during a severe frontal collision.
 This system does not replace your seat belt.
 It supplements, or adds to, the protection offered by your seat belt.